Co-modularity and Detection of Co-communities: Conclusion

+We have introduced the notion of co-modularity based on the stochastic co-blockmodel, and have shown how it can be used to perform co-community detection in bipartite networks.
+We have shown how co-modularity can be used to compare co-communities, to calculate their strength and significance, and to arrange them for visualisation.
+We have addressed practical points about the implementation of the methodology, and have demonstrated its usefulness with a simulation study and application to two contrasting examples of real datasets, from genomics and consumer-product reviews.
+We note that the main aim of our method is detection of co-communities (in fact mis-specified, because we don't think that the inferred groups are perfect).
 An interesting extension to this methodology would be to consider overlapping blocks in the stochastic co-blockmodel, a problem which has already been successfully addressed in the context of the stochastic blockmodel for unipartite networks \citep{latouche2011overlapping}, and in co-clustering without fitting the stochastic blockmodel \citep{madeira2004biclustering}.
-Another interesting application would be to develop an online version of the method as a computationally efficient approach to large and growing data-sets \citep{zanghi2010strategies}.
+Another interesting application would be to develop an online version of the method (i.e., which updates rather than re-computes) as a computationally efficient approach to large and growing data-sets \citep{zanghi2010strategies}.
 This methodology would be expected to work similarly well in many other contexts, such as interpersonal networks where the individuals are of two distinct categories, such as teachers and students, or publication networks where the two types of variables are authors and papers.
 This methodology could also be expected to work in even more general settings of bi-clustering or co-clustering, in which the variables being clustered together are simply correlated, rather than having any tangible interactive behaviour in the real world.
 These methods are based on commonly available computationally efficient methods for large sparse matrices, and perform well on large datasets, with large numbers of co-communities, often performing better than methods based on model likelihoods.